eric8395/eric8395/README.md

 Attemping to make sense of the millions of stats associated with the game of baseball and do whatever I can so the Yankees can win :baseball:

-I am a data science professional passionate about analyzing and translating data into meaningful stories and business decisions.
+When I am not obsessing over baseball, I am a data science professional passionate about analyzing and translating data into meaningful stories and business decisions.
 Trained in machine learning, statistical analysis, and developing data visualizations:chart_with_upwards_trend:

 <!---